freeradical13/freeradical13.github.io/index.md

 RNA has a single polynucleotide strand; however, base pairing may still occur within the strand to create a particular geometric structure.

+### Genes

+A [gene][] is a sequence of Nitrogenous bases in a DNA molecule which provides the instructions for creating a sequence of amino acids, and thus proteins.
+A [genome][] is the set of all genes in an organism.

 ## History of Life

 Oceans formed on Earth about [4.4 billion years ago][history of oceans].